Muğla Province: History

 In 1261, Menteshe Bey, founder of the Beylik (principality) that carried his name, with its capital in Milas and nearby Beçin, established his rule over the region of Muğla as well.
-The beys of Menteshe held the city until 1390 and this, the first Turkish state in the region, achieved a high level of cultural development, its buildings remaining to this day.
-The province also became a significant naval power, trading with the Aegean Islands, Crete and as far as Venice and Egypt.
-Turkish settlement during the Menteshe period usually took place through migrations along the Kütahya-Tavas axis.
+The beys of Menteshe held the city until 1390 and were the first Turkish state in the region.

 In 1390, Muğla was taken over by the Ottoman Empire.
 However, just twelve years later, Tamerlane and his forces defeated the Ottomans in the Battle of Ankara, and returned control of the region to its former rulers, the Menteshe Beys, as he did for other Anatolian beyliks.
 Muğla was brought back under Ottoman control by Sultan Mehmed II the Conqueror, in 1451.
 One of the most important events in the area during the Ottoman period was the well-recorded campaign of Suleiman the Magnificent against Rhodes, which was launched from Marmaris.

 Archaeology

 With this long history Muğla is rich in ancient ruins, with over 100 excavated sites including the UNESCO World Heritage Site of Letoon, near Fethiye.

 In 2018, archaeologists unearthed a 2,300-year-old rock sepulchre of an ancient Greek boxer called Diagoras of Rhodes on a hill in the Turgut village, Muğla province, Marmaris.
 This unusual pyramid tomb was considered to belong to a holy person by the local people.
 The shrine, used as a pilgrimage by locals until the 1970s, also has the potential to be the only pyramid grave in Turkey.
-Excavation team also discovered an inscription with these words: “I will be vigilant at the very top so as to ensure that no coward can come and destroy this grave".
+The excavation team also discovered an inscription with these words: “I will be vigilant at the very top so as to ensure that no coward can come and destroy this grave".

 In July 2021, archaeologists led by Abuzer Kızıl have announced the discovery of two 2,500-year-old marble statues and an inscription during excavations at the Temple of Zeus Lepsynos in Euromus.
 According to Abuzer Kızıl, one of the statues was naked while other was wearing armor made of leather and a short skirt.
 Both of the statues were depicted with a lion in their hands.